Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 By Bus

 For a more economical option, long-distance buses operate daily from various cities around Turkey.
-The bus terminal (Otogar) in Diyarbakir is centrally located, making it convenient to access your hotel or other parts of the city.
-Companies like Kamil Koç and Metro Turizm offer comfortable services and amenities for travelers.
+The intercity bus terminal (Otogar) is outside the historic center, so you’ll typically continue by taxi or local bus to your hotel.
+Companies such as Kamil Koç and Metro Turizm operate on long-distance routes, with service levels and schedules varying by season.

 From Mardin To Diyarbakir By Bus